Obituary: Prewritten obituaries

 When the deceased person was very well known, the notice is sometimes written in an unconventional manner.
 The above was published after the death of Loriot, a highly popular German humorist, director and actor, by the German Art Directors Club.
 The text simply means "Dear God, have fun!".

-Many news organizations maintain prewritten (or preedited video) obituaries on file for notable individuals who are still living, in order to promptly publish detailed, authoritative, and lengthy obituaries upon their deaths.
+Many news organizations maintain prewritten (or pre-edited video) obituaries on file for notable individuals who are still living, in order to promptly publish detailed, authoritative, and lengthy obituaries upon their deaths.
 These are also known as "advance" obituaries.
 The Los Angeles Times obituary of Elizabeth Taylor, for example, was written in 1999 after three months of research, then often updated before the actress' 2011 death.
 Sometimes the prewritten obituary's subject outlives its author.
 One example is The New York Times obituary of Taylor, written by the newspaper's theater critic Mel Gussow, who died in 2005.
 The 2023 obituary of Henry Kissinger featured reporting by Michael T. Kaufman, who died almost 14 years earlier in 2010.
 The 2025 NYT obituary of musician Tom Lehrer was written by Richard Severo, who left the paper in 2006 and died in 2023.

 Writing in 2021, Paul Farhi of The Washington Post observed that while once a "sleepy corner of journalism", publications in the Internet age have invested more resources in preparing advance obituaries for rapid publication online, in order to meet widespread public interest; obituaries can attract millions of readers online within days of their subjects' deaths.
 The New York Times maintains a "deep reservoir" of advance obituaries, estimated to stand at roughly 1,850 as of 2021.
 The paper often interviews notables specifically for their obituaries, a practice begun by Alden Whitman in 1966.
 As of 2021, The Washington Post has about 900 advance obituaries on file, and entertainment publication The Hollywood Reporter has prepared 800 advances for notable figures in the film and television industry.